1. Komodo dragons are originally from Australia

 They may look large and lumbering, but these lizards are all muscle and can move with explosive speed.
 In an all-out sprint, a Komodo dragon can run at an impressive 12 miles per hour.
 The average human sprints at just 15 miles per hour.
 So if you're caught by surprise by a charging Komodo dragon that was lying in wait for a meal, run like your life depends on it.
 Komodo dragons have been responsible for the death of four people in the last 41 years.
 Don't underestimate their speed just because of their bulk.

 So we've talked a lot about the ferocity, speed, grave-robbing and cannibalistic tendencies of these behemoth lizards, but we wouldn't want to leave you with an unbalanced impression.
 There's a softer side to them — sort of.

 It turns out Komodo dragons also engage in play.
 Captive individuals have been observed playing with shovels, shoes and even frisbees.
 The way the individuals interacted with the objects were shown to be without aggression or food motivation, and would easily be considered play if the dragon were a dog or cat.

 Kraken, a dragon kept at Smithsonian National Zoological Park, showed playful behavior with her keepers.
 As Science Blogs described it: "Kraken would tug at or sever shoe laces (with her teeth), and would gently pull objects out of people's pockets.
 The keepers then began to introduce boxes, blankets, shoes and Frisbees into Kraken's enclosure, and many of Kraken's reactions would be interpreted as playful if witnessed in a mammal.
 Kraken has also been recorded to play tug-of-war with her keepers.
 In a detailed, thorough study of Kraken's interactions with objects and her keepers, Burghardt et al. (2002) concluded that play-like behaviour in Komodo dragons definitely meets the formal criteria for play."

-And just in case you wondered what it looks like to play tug-o-war with a Komodo dragon, here's this little bit of cuteness for you (no really, it's cute!):
+And just in case you wondered what it looks like to play tug-o-war with a Komodo dragon, check out this little bit of cuteness for you above.
+(No really, it's cute!).